 In 1950 she performed for President Truman on his birthday during a stop in Iowa and led the crowd of 20,000 in a rendition of ‘Happy Birthday’.
 Despite her professional success, the Winston family faced racial prejudice in Ottumwa, including a neighbor’s unsuccessful petition to bar the Winston family from moving into a new neighborhood.
 Winston’s son Byron later recalled the petition going unsigned, and the family moving into the neighborhood without incident.

 Winston’s voice was widely praised throughout her life, yet no known recordings of her singing survived.
 The Des Moines Sunday Register put out a call in 2006 to its readers to keep an eye out for these missing performance recordings.
 If you have a recording of Ivory Winston, please notify the Iowa Women’s Archives!

 Want more?
 Visit the Iowa Women’s Archives!
 We’re open weekly Tuesday-Friday, 10:00am to noon and 1:00pm to 5:00pm.

-A list of collections related to Iowa women and war can be found here.
+A list of collections related to African American women in Iowa can be found here